ECronin1973/Applied_Statistics_MyWork/README.md

  __Type I errors:__

- Based on the analysis, we can conclude that the ANOVA test is a better test as it reduces Type I errors.
-The t-test however only looked at two groups where as the ANOVA test looked at three.
-Further tests would need to be carried out to examine what the outcome of a t-test would be for the Ctrl v trt1 groups and ctrl v trt2 groups, and then compare this to the initial test carried out.
+ Based on the analysis, the ANOVA test is better as it reduces Type I errors.
+The t-test, however, only looked at two groups, whereas the ANOVA test looked at three.
+Further tests would need to be carried out to examine what the outcome of a t-test would be for the Ctrl v trt1 groups and ctrl v trt2 groups and then compare this to the initial test carried out.

  __Statistical Significance:__